Last seven great patrons: Pari

 Pari was the ruler of Parambu country, and patron of poet Kabilar.
 Once when Pari was traveling along country side, he noticed a jasmine vine struggling for support.
 He immediately disembarked from his chariot, and offered it as a support for the plant.

 Ay Andiran

 Ay Andiran ruled over the Pothigai hills with his capital at Aaykudi.
 His deeds have been sung in poems by Mosiyar.
 He had the habit of donating elephants to the poets and needy.
-An ascetic once donated Aay a divine, which purportedly gave prosperity and good health.
+An ascetic once donated Aay a divine snake skin garment, which purportedly gave prosperity and good health.
 However, Aay did not care for material things, and donated the garment to lord Shiva.